lostjared/img2mov/README.md

 	-E extract frame by index
 	-H output as HEVC x265

-Program now outputs video as AVC.
+Program now default outputs video as AVC.
+To use HEVC use -H

 example use: